 Warranty: One year.
 Meade also has a range of replacement parts available to purchase if needed.

 As with any telescope you need both clear skies and a minimum of light pollution to get the best out of them.
-If you’ve a back garden I’d suggest going into it at night and letting your eyes adjust for a few minuites to see if it’s appropriate.
+If you have a back garden I’d suggest going into it at night and letting your eyes adjust for a few minutes to see if it’s appropriate.

 There’s a slice of the market in telescopes between the toy level and the serious amateur that can best be described as family or first timer.
 If you’re in that slice then you are looking for something that is simple, well made and most importantly will give you a better view of everything that seems like a dot of light at the moment.
 The Meade Infinity fits this perfectly and with a couple of drawbacks (a folding tripod in the next version would be wonderful) will make any budding skygazer happy and serve them well for a long time.
 Recommended.

 The review is based on the Meade Infinity 70mm Altazimuth Refractor Telescope during 2016.
 This article was first published on 6th December 2016.